Ovid/chrome-diogenes/README.md

 5. Select the folder where you cloned the repository
 6. You should see the Diogenes icon in the top right corner of your browser

+This has also been submitted to the Chrome store, but it often takes weeks to get a review.

 # Usage

 When you first run the plugin, you will be asked to provide an API key.
 You